whereisaaron/dehydrated-route53-hook-script/centos6/README.md

 # Hook script for CentOS 6, RHEL 6, and Amazon Linux

-This `hook.sh` is includes the dns-01 challenge support along with a `deploy_cert` function for restart apache or webmin (if they are installed and running).
+This `hook.sh` is includes the dns-01 challenge support along with a `deploy_cert` function for restart apache or webmin/usermin (if they are installed and running).
 The restart function is suitable for CentOS 6, RHEL 6, and Amazon Linux.